When Self Care is not possible

 - Behavioral symptoms of anxiety and its effect, guilt, can include clinginess, over-apologising, trying to take action to compensate for the supposed transgression, and other attempts to please others, avoid judgment, and other actions meant to right perceived wrongs and/or repair relationships.’ www.Healthyplace.com

 Sadly, it feels like the self care movement comes with hidden small print.
 That being ‘don’t be a burden to others’.
 This is the movement that teaches us that we are all we need and I think that can be the case when you are well enough to look after yourself.
-In my view a part of self care is reallllly knowing yourself, learning how to love yourself and adopting a routine that is suited to you but When you are ready.
+In my view a part of self care is reallllly knowing yourself, learning how to love yourself and adopting a routine that is suited to you when you are ready to do so.

 With the added pressure of the stigma attached to feeling like you are a burden, people end up not asking for help.
 So people with mental health issues or disabilities are often left fending for themselves in whatever ways they can and suffering as a result.
 Society expects the family and friends of said person to rally around them, but what if they have no one?
 What if they are all alone?

-This is when a supportive community has to step in to help.
+This is when a supportive community is crucial.
 What does that help look like?
 Drop off some food, help tidy up and just be there, are some suggestions.

 A loving community usually provides short term help, just until a person is able to get back on their feet.
 In turn, when said person is in a position to do so, they can give back to the community that propped them up when they needed it.
 One of the kindest ways to help someone who you know is struggling is to ask them what they need.
 They may not be able to answer straight away but eventually, they may feel brave enough to open up.